-What it's really like to work at Rocket Lab
+The crew behind today's Rocket Lab launch attempt

 Rocket Lab has 250 people and it's looking for more.
 The vacancies range from incredibly specialised jobs to the roles seen at most workplaces.

-"The space industry is an industry that keeps you extremely humble," says Beck.
+"The space industry is an industry that keeps you extremely humble," Beck said earlier this year.

 "The space gods will cut you down as soon as look at you."